nerdai/ivado-assignment/README.md

 2. drop feature 11 since same as feature_2
 3. drop feature 12 since same as feature_4
 4. cast feature_8 as a categorical feature
+5. convert feature_8 to a binary feature with level 1 = 360.0 and 0 otherwise
-5. case feature_9 as a categorical feature
+6. cast feature_9 as a categorical feature
-6. prepare a .csv file with only complete observations for complete-case analysis
+7. prepare a .csv file with only complete observations for complete-case analysis
-7. prepare a .csv data file with both incomplete and complete observations for an imputed analysis
+8. prepare a .csv data file with both incomplete and complete observations for an imputed analysis
-8. target has some imbalance with class N occurring only 31% of the time in the data
+9. target has some imbalance with class N occurring only 31% of the time in the data
 ```

 ## Model Build